India–Pakistan war of 1965: India

 As a consequence, India focussed on enhancing communication and coordination within and among the tri-services of the Indian Armed Forces.
 Partly as a result of the inefficient information gathering preceding the war, India established the Research and Analysis Wing for external espionage and intelligence.
-Major improvements were also made in command and control to address various shortcomings and the positive impact of these changes was clearly visible during the Indo-Pakistani war of 1971 when India achieved a decisive victory over Pakistan within two weeks.
+Major improvements were also made in command and control to address various shortcomings and the positive impact of these changes was clearly visible during the India–Pakistan war of 1971 when India achieved a decisive victory over Pakistan within two weeks.

 China's repeated threats to intervene in the conflict supporting Pakistan increased pressure on the government to take an immediate decision to develop nuclear weapons.
 Despite repeated assurances, the United States did little to prevent extensive use of American arms by Pakistani forces during the conflict, thus irking India.
 At the same time, the United States and United Kingdom refused to supply India with sophisticated weaponry which further strained the relations between the West and India.
 These developments led to a significant change in India's foreign policy – India, which had previously championed the cause of non-alignment, distanced itself further from Western powers and developed close relations with the Soviet Union.
 By the end of the 1960s, the Soviet Union emerged as the biggest supplier of military hardware to India.
 From 1967 to 1977, 81% of India's arms imports were from the Soviet Union.
 After the 1965 war, the arms race between India and Pakistan became even more asymmetric and India was outdistancing Pakistan by far.
 India's defence budget too would increase gradually after the war.
 In 1966–1967, it would rise to 17% and by 1970–1971 it would rise to 25% of its revenue.
 According to World Bank data, India's defence expenditure by GDP decreased from 3.871% in 1965 to 3.141% in 1969, then slightly increased to 3.652% in 1971.